sandylcruz/catalog/README.md

 To run eslint, go to root and run `yarn eslint`

-To run rubocop autofix, go to root and run "rubocop -A"
+To run rubocop autofix, go to root and run `rubocop -A`